Skip to Content

 Melt the butter in a 10-inch skillet.

-Remove two tablespoons and reserve on the side.
+Remove two tablespoons of the butter and reserve it on the side.

-Chop the onions and saute in the butter until softened.
+Chop the onion and sauté in the remaining butter until softened, about five minutes.

 Mix until combined.

-Brush one sheet of filo dough with butter.
+Brush one sheet of phyllo dough with butter.

 Place on top of the skillet mixture.

-Repeat with three additional sheets of filo dough, rotating each and stuffing into the sides.
-Pinch the top a little for beauty (or don’t.
-I tried because Martha said to and it just didn’t work out for me).
+Repeat with three additional sheets of phyllo dough, rotating each and stuffing into the sides.

 Bake the entire skillet for 30 minutes.